 At first, I didn’t like relying on starting a process and dealing with its output very much.
 But it was the simplest way of working with Git, and it behaves just like the user using Git directly.
 Also, the GitHub CLI is built the same way, so it can’t be that wrong, can it?

 The development started with the project repository hosted on our internal BitBucket server.
 I could’ve put the latest build on our NAS and tell my colleagues where to find it, and call it a day.
 But what about updates and bugfixes?

-As I was nearing a first releasable version, I’ve decided to move to GitHub with tagged releases.
+As I was nearing the first releasable version, I decided to move to GitHub with tagged releases.
 Even though my company is the only user of Tortuga (as far as I know), I strongly believe we should share our tools.